-- The proposal is satisfactory regarding the applicable planning controls as detailed in the body of this report. - Submissions raised following notification would not preclude the development. - Internal referrals are satisfactory subject to appropriate conditions of consent
+- The proposal is satisfactory with regard to the applicable planning controls as detailed in the body of this report. - No submissions were received following notification. - Internal referrals are satisfactory subject to appropriate conditions of consent

-2.7 SECTION 4.15(1)(C) THE SUITABILITY OF THE SITE FOR THE DEVELOPMENT
+3.7 SECTION 4.15(1)(C) THE SUITABILITY OF THE SITE FOR THE DEVELOPMENT